 How Many Times Can You Donate Your Eggs?
 The 6-Cycle Limit Explained

 At Lucina Egg Bank, donors can complete up to six cycles total.
 Each cycle comes with its own health screening, waiting period, and compensation.
-For standard donors, that adds up to $90,000 or more over a lifetime of donation.
+For Standard donors, that adds up to $90,000 or more over a lifetime of donation.
 Here’s what every prospective repeat donor needs to know before committing to a second, third, or sixth cycle.

 Key Takeaways